 Arthritis is a condition characterized by stiffness and inflammation, or swelling, of the joints.
 It’s not one type of disease, but it’s a general way of referring to joint pain or joint diseases.
-An estimated 52.5 million American adults have some type of arthritis, according to the Centers for Disease Control and Prevention (CDC).
-That’s a little over one in five Americans.
+An estimated 52.5 million American adults have some type of arthritis, according to the

 While you may only experience mild discomfort at the beginning of the condition, symptoms can worsen over time.
 They may eventually cause work limitations and affect your day to day.
 While your risk for arthritis can increase with age, it’s not limited to older adults.
 Furthermore, there are different risk factors associated with different types of arthritis.